What is a Paragraph

 - It gives the readers detailed examples or assessments of the causes and effects.

-- COLLEGE: You need to identify the repercussions (effects) of nutritional deficiencies in a nutrition class.
+- COLLEGE: You need to identify nutritional deficiencies’ repercussions (effects) in a nutrition class.

 - WORK: Your company’s sales are dropping, and you need to explain why.